informatimago/theorie-relative-de-la-monnaie/source-en/formalisation.rst

 structure, auto-reproductive and unstable.
-On the contrary, the consequence of using a free monetary system is the emergence of an economy whose value field is an expanding spherical structure in the space-time, compatible with the generation replacement.
+On the contrary, the consequence of using a free monetary system is the emergence of an economy whose value field is an expanding spherical structure in the space-time, compatible with generation replacement.

 However, the software freedoms as defined by the Free Software Foundation (FSF), which are four in number, must be distinguished from